armadaproject/armada/design/jobservice/job-service.md

 ### Subscription

-After talking with Chris Martin, I found out that we will be implementing our own redis cache for the events.
-We will not be using pulsar, nats, or jetstream to stream events.

-The logic for this service should be as follows:
+The logic for this service is as follows:

 - When a request comes in, check if we already have a subscription to that jobset.
 If we don't have a subscription, create one using the armada go client (grpc api).